-This article contains information on US passport visa-free countries 2022.
-We’ll explore where US citizens and residents can travel visa-free in 2022, as well as the true strength of US passports in terms of mobility.
+This article contains information on US passport visa-free countries in 2023.
+We’ll explore where US citizens and residents can travel visa-free, as well as the true strength of US passports in terms of mobility.

-Keep in mind that entering and traveling to visa free countries for US citizens does not require a specific kind of approval.
-In this article, we’ll provide you with an up-to-date list of the visa-free countries where US passport holders can confidently travel to.
+Keep in mind that entering and traveling to visa-free countries for US citizens does not require a specific kind of approval.
+In this article, we’ll provide an up-to-date list of visa-free countries to which US passport holders can confidently travel.

 This page also goes over the countries US residents can visit with a visa on arrival or an Electronic Travel Authorization (eTA).

-According to the Global Citizen Solutions Global Passport Index, the US passport took the 1st position in 2022 for its travel, investor, and relocation advantages.
+According to the Global Citizen Solutions Global Passport Index, the US passport has the second strongest passport in 2023 for its travel, investor, and relocation advantages.
 The Global Citizen Solutions Global Passport Index is a new way to uncover a passport’s attractiveness, using mobility as an indicator, while also incorporating investment opportunities and quality of life factors.
-According to the results of this research, the US ranks as having the most powerful passport in the world when taking into account the three individual indicators: Enhanced Mobility Index (10th place), Investment Index (4th place), and the Quality of Life Index (23rd place).
+According to the results of this research, the US has the second most powerful passport in the world when taking into account the three individual indicators: Enhanced Mobility Index (17th place), Investment Index (3rd place), and the Quality of Life Index (39th place).

-The balance of performing well in each category pushes the USA to the top spot, followed by Germany (2nd) and Canada (3rd).
-Passport visa-free countries with travel benefits for US citizens comprise 172 countries or territories.
-Note that after staying a longer period of time, some of them impose tougher requirements, usually lasting 30, 60, 90, or 180 days.
+The balance of performing well in each category pushes the USA to the second position.
+In the first place is Germany.
+Passport visa-free countries with travel benefits for US citizens comprise 173 countries or territories.
+Note that after staying longer, some of them impose tougher requirements, usually lasting 30, 60, 90, or 180 days.
 Additionally, US citizens traveling for business or study may be required to get a business or student visa.

 You can see more about the USA Passport on our US country page here.